 The wand is “fragile” because the tip features a specially reflective surface that allows the magic to work, and I didn't want to end up being stuck carrying it when Max was tired of holding it, so I wanted to have a way for him to be able to hang onto it himself, without needing me or Jamie to rescue it.

 Enter Max's great-grandma, Gaby, and her sewing machine.

-After a few quick measurements and some denim fabric scraps, she whipped this holster up for him, and saved the day!
+After a few quick measurements and some denim fabric scraps, she whipped this Harry Potter wand holder up for him, and saved the day!
 (Or as Jamie calls it, a “wandolier”)

 Is also turned into a lanyard of sorts over the days; he pinned his “First Visit” button to the sash, as well as an enamel Hogwarts pin.
 He also got a Gryffindor keychain with his name on it, so we attached that as well.

 - Fabric for sash: You could also use a wide ribbon for this!
 (39″ x 2″)

 Stitch the long pocket, with velcro at the top to hold it closed, leaving about a 4″ opening at the top to make it easy to get the wand in and out.